AusNet Services Board members

 Master of Laws (First Class), University of Cambridge, UK

-Mr Tan spent his earlier career as a civil engineer before becoming a qualified legal practitioner holding offices of Deputy Senior State Counsel and Deputy Public Prosecutor in both the civil and criminal divisions of the Attorney-General's Chambers, and Deputy Director of the Commercial Affairs Department in Singapore.
-In 2007, Mr Tan moved to private legal practice and is currently the Deputy Chairman of WongPartnership LLP, Singapore.
+Mr Tan spent his earlier career as a civil engineer before becoming a qualified legal practitioner holding offices of Deputy Senior State Counsel and Deputy Public Prosecutor in both the civil and criminal divisions of the Attorney-General’s Chambers, and Deputy Director of the Commercial Affairs Department in Singapore.
+Mr Tan joined private practice in 1993, and was appointed Senior Counsel in 2006.
+He is currently the Deputy Chairman of WongPartnership LLP.

 Mr Tan is a member of the Audit and Risk Management Committee and Nomination Committee.